 - Contacting support groups that may be able to offer family/caregivers assistance

 - Encouraging a regular daily routine to reduce confusion

 - Not smoking.

-A group of medications called cholinesterase inhibitors have shown some effectiveness in slowing the progression of the condition in some people.
-These medications help prevent the breakdown of acetylcholine, a neurotransmitter responsible for memory.
-Cholinesterase inhibitor medications that are available in New Zealand include donepezil, rivastigmine and galantamine.
+A group of medications called cholinesterase inhibitors improve mental function (thinking and memory) and daily living abilities in some people.
+Cholinesterase inhibitor medications that are available in New Zealand include donepezil, rivastigmine, and galantamine.